Bangladesh Udichi Shilpigoshthi: History

 Bangladesh Udichi Shilpigoshthi was organised in East Pakistan by revolutionary novelists Satyen Sen, Ranesh Das Gupta along with numerous youths in 1968, and through 1971 it operated a cultural campaign.
 At the opening of the Bangladesh Liberation War, its members fought for independence.

 The 1999 Jessore bombings by Harkat-ul-Jihad-al-Islami Bangladesh, in which 2 time bombs killed 10 people and injured another 150, was a terrorist attack on Bangladesh Udichi Shilpigoshthi (see list of massacres in Bangladesh.

 In 2013, the Bangladesh Udichi Shilpigoshthi was awarded the Ekushey Padak, the country's most prestigious award.

+On the evening of 19 December 2025, a group of people attacked the office of Bangladesh Udichi Shilpigoshthi and set it on fire.